Healthy Homes Assessment Fairfield

 Home Assessments Fairfield for Rental Properties

-There are many concerns you should look for during the home review to determine if your rental property is in compliance with the requirements of the Healthy Homes Standards.
-A few examples are:
+There are a variety of things to check in an house evaluation to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
+The most common are:

 • Does the house have adequate ventilation?
 This includes extractor fans?

-The repercussions of not having a Healthy home that is in compliance with The Residential Tenancies Act and consequently getting on the wrong side of an tenancy solutions ruling can have a significant impact for property owners and landlords.
-For professional advice get in touch today and book your rental properties house evaluation.
+The repercussions of not having the Healthy home in relation to the Residential Tenancies Act and consequently getting on the wrong side of an tenancy services ruling can have a significant impact for property owners and landlords.
+For specialist assistance, get in touch today and book your rental property house evaluation.

 home assessments for rental properties